rwadataforum/kinya-dataset-ai/README.md

 # kinya-dataset-ai
-a repository with scripts &amp; worlflow on creating datasets for training of AI models relevant for Rwanda.
+a repository with scripts &amp; workflows to ceate datasets for training of AI models relevant for Rwanda.

 It will consider for example:
 - monolingual datasets